aetperf/aetperf.github.io/_posts/2024-05-30-An-Hybrid-information-retriever-with-DuckDB.md

 ### Lexical search<a name="lexical_search"></a>

 Lexical search, on the other hand, is a more traditional approach that relies on exact keyword matching.
-It uses algorithms to scan through a database of text, looking for instances of the search query or related terms.
-Lexical search can be very fast and efficient, but may not always deliver the most relevant or accurate results, particularly for complex or ambiguous queries.
+It can be very fast and efficient, but may not always deliver the most relevant or accurate results, particularly for complex or ambiguous queries.

 Here is a brief description of sparse retrievers by [Isabelle Nguyen [3]](#bib03):

 > Sparse retrievers produce vectors whose length equals the size of the vocabulary.
 Because every document in the corpus only contains a fraction of all the words in the corpus, these vectors are typically sparse: long, with many zeroes, and only few non-zero values.
 The sparse retrieval algorithm most commonly used today is BM25, an improved version of the classic Tf-Idf.

-Here is a short introduction to the BM25 algorithm from the [wikipedia page](https://en.wikipedia.org/wiki/Okapi_BM25):
+Here is a short introduction to the BM25 retrieval algorithm from the [wikipedia page](https://en.wikipedia.org/wiki/Okapi_BM25):

 > BM25 is a bag-of-words retrieval function that ranks a set of documents based on the query terms appearing in each document, regardless of their proximity within the document.